miltann/b3-plugin-discord/README.md

 ---------
 ### Requirements
+- If you have B3 1.10 or higher, it should work out of the box.

-- B3 Python version (not windows-standalone)
+- For B3 1.9.2 Python version **(not windows-standalone)**
 - `requests` module
   - install with `pip install requests`
 ---------